Skip to main content

 The Fresh Start Effect is a behavioral phenomenon first formally documented by researchers Hengchen Dai, Katherine Milkman, and Jason Riis in a 2014 paper published in Management Science.
 They examined gym attendance data, web searches for "diet," and diary-writing behavior - and found consistent spikes at temporal landmarks: New Year's Day, the first day of a new week, the first day of a new month, birthdays, and even the start of a new semester.

 The effect wasn't trivial.
+(For a thorough look at how habits form once that fresh energy arrives, see the complete guide to habit formation.)
 Gym visits rose 33% in the week after New Year's compared to the week before.
 "Diet" searches spiked on Mondays.
 People were measurably more likely to start new behaviors at these "fresh start" points.

 The researchers theorized that temporal landmarks help people in two key ways: